 It’s a hard call but here’s our Top 5 New Zealand Fly Fishing Lodges for the Coming Season

-New Zealand has become a very HOT destination and is reaching saturation point at the busiest times.
+New Zealand has become a very HOT destination and has the main fishing season through December to March.
 Mid-summer coincides with Christmas, New Year and the long, hot school holidays, all combining to put a strain on the country’s accommodation resources.
 However, there are just as many trout and long stretches of unbelievably beautiful river out there as ever, so read on to find out where you will want to go this season.
 There’s a mix of large and small, and North and South Island lodges here – what they all have in common is great accommodation, service and cuisine, and world-class fishing.

 Fiordland Lodge – is the southern-most lodge on the list, overlooking Fiordland National Park, which in turn is part of the Te Wahipounamu World Heritage Area of south-west New Zealand.
 This richly-timbered lodge sits above Lake Te Anau, one of the deep, brooding lakes in the area.
 Fiordland Lodge is surrounded by an impressive number of fishing rivers and streams, and also has just as many fishing spots accessible by helicopter.
 You can fish in a different place every day for a month if you wish.
 Accommodation is in a selection of well-appointed lodge rooms and two free-standing chalets.
 The cuisine, service and location are all excellent, as is the trout fishing.

 Tongariro Lodge – our second North Island fishing lodge pick is Tongariro Lodge.
 This traditional-style lodge also has a long history as an iconic New Zealand fly fishing lodge.
-It sits on the bank of the Tongariro River, one of New Zealand’s best-known fly fishing rivers, and has a great range of fishing opportunities within an easy drive.
+It sits on the bank of the Tongariro River, one of New Zealand’s best-known fly fishing rivers, and has a great range of fishing opportunities throughout the year.
 There is also lake fishing available on nearby Lake Taupo.
 Accommodation is in a mix of 1-bedroom chalets and 2 – 5 bedroom villas.
 Their executive villa is an excellent place to host a small group or family stay of up to 8 people, depending on the configuration required.
 The trout fishing is generally sublime.